 Shoes should be comfortable and fit well when you buy them.
 Never buy shoes that are tight, hoping they will stretch as you wear them.
 Because of nerve damage, people with diabetes may not feel a shoe rubbing against the skin of their foot.
 Blisters and sores may then develop.
+This can be worse if toenails are long, thick, or jagged.
 In people with diabetes, feet may not heal well if they get injured because of poor blood flow.
 This can lead to a serious infection.

 Review Date 5/13/2020

 Updated by: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.